yashielsookdeo/Auto-Reconnect-Mapped-Network-Drives/README.md

     %SystemDrive%\Scripts\
    In Task Scheduler, select Action > Create Task.
-   On the General tab in the Create Task dialog box, type a name (such as Map Network Drives) and description for the task.
+   On the General tab in the Create Task dialog box, type a name (such as "Map Network Drives") and description for the task.
    Select Change User or Group, select a local user or group (such as LocalComputer\Users) and then select OK.
    On the Triggers tab, select New, and then select At log on for the Begin the task field.
    On the Actions tab, select New, and then select Start a program for the Action field.
    Type Powershell.exe for the Program/script field.

-   In the Add arguments (optional) field, type the following:
+   In the Add arguments ([optional]) field, type the following:

     -windowsstyle hidden -command .\MapDrives.ps1 >> %TEMP%\StartupLog.txt 2>&1

-   In the Start in (optional) field, type the location (%SystemDrive%\Scripts\) of the script file.
+   In the Start in ([optional]) field, type the location (%SystemDrive%\Scripts\) of the script file.
    On the Conditions tab, select the Start only if the following network connection is available option, select Any connection, and then select OK.
    Log off, and then log back on to the device to run the scheduled task.